Getting a Grip on Supply Chain Pain

 And we know what happens when demand outpaces supply – prices go up.
 The cost to get a container of branded merch from Asia has increased 400% since January 2020.
 Retail behemoths like Amazon and Walmart are using their size and leverage to lock in all available factory and container capacity, leaving other importers, including those in our industry, scrambling.
 So even if our factories can get goods produced, getting those goods to you becomes a real challenge.
 Airfreight is prohibitively expensive, rail yards in Chicago, St. Louis, and Kansas City are swamped, an unprecedented number of ships are stuck offshore at the Port of Long Beach, and trucking is experiencing a shortage of drivers and equipment.
 Add in a late-summer surge in demand for imports due to stimulus dollars in consumers’ pockets and back-to-school buying, and it’s a mess.

 So, what does all this mean to you, fearless (and possibly frustrated) branded merch buyer?
 In a nutshell, limited factory capacity, a stressed global transportation system, and rising costs mean longer waits/reduced inventory and increased prices for branded giveaways that help you strengthen your business.

 But there are ways to mitigate the pain:

-- Buy Early – now is the time to buy for the Holidays and Q1 2022.
-If you haven’t bought for late-summer or Q4 needs, please contact your Account Manager today to make sure you lock down the necessary inventory so you don’t end up empty-handed.
+- Buy Early – now is the time to buy for holidays, organizational anniversary celebrations and the like.
+If you haven’t planned for your upcoming needs a year out, please contact your Account Manager today to make sure you lock down the necessary inventory so you don’t end up empty-handed.